falone/kindle_highlights_2_notion/README.md

    https://imgur.com/#access_token=...&expires_in=...&token_type=...&refresh_token=...&account_username=...&account_id=...
    ```
 4. Copy and save the following values from the URL:
-- access_token - you’ll use this as IMGUR_ACCESS_TOKEN in your .env or stack.env
+- access_token - you’ll use this as IMGUR_ACCESS_TOKEN in your .env
-- refresh_token - you’ll use this as IMGUR_REFRESH_TOKEN in your .env or stack.env
+- refresh_token - you’ll use this as IMGUR_REFRESH_TOKEN in your .env
-- account_username - you’ll use this as ACCOUNT_USERNAME in your .env or stack.env
+- account_username - you’ll use this as ACCOUNT_USERNAME in your .env

 ### ❓ What the Bot Does with These Tokens
 It uploads book cover images directly to your Imgur account.